laxuanlinh/dpop-poc-keycloak/README.md

 Step 9: Run node generate_dpop.mjs again but this time with the Tyk endpoint to generate the DPoP token for Tyk and the payment service behind it

-Step 10: Use both DPoP token and the access token to access token to access the endpoint
+Step 10: Use both DPoP token and the access token to access token to access the endpoint *DOES NOT WORK YET*